hstroetgen/sc_somanet-base/module_board-support/doc/index.rst

 Here the list of available targets supported by the module:

-* targets/SOMANET-C22.xn
+* targets/**SOMANET-C22.xn**

-If you are using a SOMANET CORE C22, select this target in your app Makefile
+If you are using a **SOMANET CORE C22**, select this target in your app Makefile

 ::

  TARGET = SOMANET-C22

-* targets/SOMANET-C21-DX.xn
+* targets/**SOMANET-C21-DX.xn**

-If you are using a SOMANET CORE C21-DX, select this target in your app Makefile
+If you are using a **SOMANET CORE C21-DX**, select this target in your app Makefile

 ::

  TARGET = SOMANET-C21-DX

 Here the list of supported SOMANET boards and how to include their ports mapping in your app:

+.. important:: Have a look at our demo apps to see how to use the ports definition within these files.

 * bsp/COM_ECAT/COM_ECAT-rev-a.inc
 ::